Cohabitas House Share Flatshare Rooms Women On Sofa Mobile

 It's people that matter ...

 A successful flat share or house share isn't just about the room, it's also about the people you live with.
-In fact, in longer-term shares, who you live can often be the most important thing.
+In fact, in longer-term shares, who you live with can often be the most important thing.
 That goes for the live-in landlord as much as the housemate or lodger.

 Alternatively, if you are looking for a room, you can advertise yourself as a housemate.
 Tell others what you would be like as a housemate and what you're looking for.